tolusalako/ConnectK/readme.md

 >You can change the settings of the game by selecting File->New from the drop down menu on the upper left.
 The width, height, K, and gravity of the board can be modified by changing the values in the 4 boxes labeled width, height, K, and gravity.

 Additionally, you can choose to import AI opponents.
 3 AI opponents are provided for you in the `SampleAI` directory.
-Click Add AI and navigate to 'ConnectKSource_Java/SampleAI/AverageAI/AverageAI.class'.
+Click Add AI and navigate to 'ConnectKSource_java/SampleAI/AverageAI/AverageAI.class'.
 Click open, and new game to start a game against the average AI.

 >You can add multiple AIs and watch 2 of them play against eachother.

 ###3.
 Writing an AI:
 ####JAVA users:
 #####Preparation:
 The following instructions will tell you how to begin writing an AI with eclipse.

+1. Copy `ConnectK.jar` to `ConnectKSource_java/Libs`
-	Create a new java project.
+2. Open eclipse and create a new java project.
+3. Right click on the project in `Project Explorer` and click on `properties`.
+4. Go to `Java Build Path` > `Libraries` > `Add External Jars`.
+5. Select all the JAR files in the `Libs` folder and import them.

-	Put dummyAI.java in the default package for the new project.
+6. Put `DummyAI.java` in the default package for the new project.
 This file will act as starter code to help write your own AI.
-Make sure you rename the file to something else.
+Make sure you rename the file to `<YOUR TEAM NAME>AI.java`.

-	Add ConnectK.jar to the build path of the project.
-You can do this by right clicking the project, scrolling to "build path" and click "add external archives".
-Locate your ConnectK.jar file and click open.
+Now you can begin formulating your own AI.

-	*Note the source of ConnectK.jar is provided for you as a convenience.
+>Note the source of ConnectK.jar is provided for you as a convenience.
 Do NOT include it in your java project.

-	Now you can begin formulating your own AI.

 #####The template:
 	 An overloaded method and a constructor are provided.